Life Event: Getting Married, Forming a Domestic Partnership or Adding a Spouse or Domestic Partner due to Qualifying

 IRS recognizes same-sex couples, legally married in jurisdictions that recognize their marriages, as married for federal tax purposes.
 Learn more about how the ruling affects your tax status and City benefits.

 You have 30 days after the marriage date or the date you formed your domestic partnership to enroll your new spouse or domestic partner in City-sponsored medical, dental and vision coverage.
 Coverage begins on the first day of the month following date of marriage or the date the domestic partnership was formed.
 If you miss this deadline, you can enroll your new spouse or domestic partner at the next open enrollment period in the fall.
 To enroll your new spouse or domestic partner, you must complete and submit:

 - A Benefits Change Form and

 - A Affidavit of Marriage/Domestic Partnership Form

-If your same-sex spouse or domestic partner (and their children) are not tax dependents under IRS tax code, there are tax consequences based on the value of the medical, dental and vision coverage.
+If your domestic partner (and their children) are not tax dependents under IRS tax code, there are tax consequences based on the value of the medical, dental and vision coverage.
 You'll be asked to verify your dependents' eligibility for City benefits.

 Step 2 - Review your life insurance needs